fitsaleem/React-js-course-zero-to-advance/README.md

 Build the app for production by running npm run build or yarn build.

 Once you have completed these steps, you should have a working React app built using Vite.
 You can customize the app further by adding additional components, styles, and functionality as needed.

+- **Assignment 3** :  Run multiple react app in one project at same time on same machine:

+**Answer:**

+you can run multipe react app in your same machine by changing of your app port number : so by defult the react app run on port 3000 so you can only run one app at a time. if you try to run the second app so it will through out that
+**already runing app in 3000 port** so you need to edit port number for runing other react app . so go to **package.json** file and replace this code on **scripts tag**

+("scripts":{
+     "start": "set PORT=3001 && react-scripts-start",

+}